 SCADA, Instrumentation & Control

 SCADA, instrumentation, control, and communication design shall be in accordance with the requirements of the Water Corporation’s DS40 series SCADA standards.
+The design shall meet all the requirements specified in this section and Modular Specification - Instrumentation and Control, Appendix 5.

 The Contractor shall engage qualified communications consultants to conduct communications surveys.
 The approval shall be sought from the Water Corporation SCADA advisor before commencing the surveys.
 All SCADA and Control Works shall be performed by a Water Corporation PCS Panel Member.

 The Communications modems and router will be Principal supplied.
 The Contractor shall use the LTM/PTM Request/Requirements form (F41-01) to request the communications equipment.
-The form shall be submitted to the Water Corporation project manager to process.
+LTM/PTM request shall be submitted by contractor via online service from the link: ITG Design Request - Water Corporation (service-now.com).

+The Contractor shall use the SCADA Approved Equipment List, Appendix 6, for design and equipment procurement.
+Dispensation shall be sought from the Principal Engineer Operational Technology if any equipment outside this list is proposed.

-Detailed SCADA, instrumentation, and control requirements
+Note: SCADA advisor shall specify all SCADA, instrumentation, and control requirements detailed in the Modular Specification, Appendix 5.

 Other

 Detailed requirements of other disciplines, such as mechanical and civil if there is any.
 Otherwise leave blank.